 Bangkok is quite infamous for its traffic but it doesn’t really bother me that much as long as public transport is still running reliably.
 So often that I rather walk unless it’s too hot, humid, or raining.
 But it is also often when you walk on the pavement and have to give ways to motorcycles.
 They illegally make a cheap short cut on the footpath—pedestrians’ footpaths—to avoid traffic on their roads where they are supposed to be.
 I find it is extremely unfair.

 This is why I’m glad to see those anti-motorcycle barriers popping up on Sukhumvit Road around Phra Khanong Station.
 They are called ‘S-guard’, apparently.
-Even though I don’t think they will completely eradicate the behavior, at least, it’s a start to discourage bikers to evade walkways.
+Even though I don’t think they will completely eradicate the behaviour, at least, it’s a start to discourage bikers to evade walkways.

 To a more controversial issue—street vendors.
 It has been somewhat a win-win to both vendors and customers.
 Optimising public space for micro business is not uncommon in Thailand.
 Bangkok’s street-food scene is one of the best in the world.
 And I couldn’t agree more.
 But when Bangkok Metropolitan Administration announced they were going to clear up the streets, there were some outcries about banning the unique Thai vendor culture.

 Personally, I like to have good footpaths to stroll on.
-At the same time I don’t mind getting something to eat there as well.
+At the same time, I don’t mind getting something to eat there as well.
 These changes seem to be a practical compromise for me.
 And Phra Khanong is fortunate that is working.
 This might not be the case in other areas as some reports say.